 If the gift is for a specific fund, such as the Jacqueline E. Sharkey Watchdog Journalism Fund or the Center for Border & Global Journalism, please include the information on the memo line of the check.

 Please contact the development office in the College of Social & Behavioral Sciences.
 We will work with you and the gift planning office at the University of Arizona Foundation to set up your estate gift for the School of Journalism.
+Go to our Journalism Forever page for more details and testimonials from alums or faculty who've made legacy gifts.

 No. You may donate to a charity directly from your IRA through a qualified charitable distribution.
 If your RMD is $5,000 and you typically give $5,000 to charity each year, you can donate that money and not be taxed.